A Robust Framework for Graph-based Two-Sample Tests Using Weights

 \section{Introduction}

-High-dimensional data are ubiquitous across a broad spectrum of fields, such as social sciences, genetics, and engineering.
-In this paper, we focus on testing the equality of distributions for observations in high dimensions.
-Suppose we have two samples $\{\mathbf{X_1, \hdots, X_{n_1}}\}$ and $\{\mathbf{Y_1, \hdots, Y_{n_2}}\}$ of $d$-dimensional observations that are independently and identically distributed from unknown distribution $F_X$ and $F_Y$, respectively.
+We focus on testing the equality of distributions for observations in the high dimensional setting, where the dimension of the observation $d$ may be much larger than the sample size $N$.
+Suppose we have two samples of $d$-dimensional observations that are independently and identically distributed from unknown distributions $F_X$ and $F_Y$, respectively.
 The two-sample problem aims to test $H_0: F_X = F_Y$ against an omnibus alternative $H_1: F_X \neq F_Y$.
-This is a classic statistical problem, but made more challenging given the increasingly complexity of modern data where observations can be high-dimensional ($d >>n$) and/or non-Euclidean data objects.
-Substantial developments have been made by the contemporary statistics community to address these challenges.
-For example, non-parametric two-sample tests for multivariate and high-dimensional data have been proposed using distances (\cite{baringhaus2004new, biswas2014nonparametric, li2018asymptotic}), generalized ranking (\cite{liu1993quality, hall2002permutation}), and kernels (\cite{gretton2012kernel, song2020generalized, Zhu2021}).
+This is a classic statistical problem but made more challenging by the increasing complexity of modern data, where observations can be high-dimensional data objects ($d >> N$).
+In this setting, it is often intractable to express or estimate $F_X$ and $F_Y$ directly due to the curse of dimensionality.
+Substantial developments have been made by the contemporary statistics community to address such challenges.
+For example, non-parametric two-sample tests for multivariate and high-dimensional data have been proposed using distances (\cite{baringhaus2004new, szekely2004testing, biswas2014nonparametric, li2018asymptotic}), generalized ranking (\cite{liu1993quality, hall2002permutation}), and kernels (\cite{gretton2012kernel, song2020generalized, Zhu2021}).